HeRCLab/herc-file-formats/README.md

 formats created for the HeRC lab, or for file formats we use in our work that don't have good quality existing public implementations.

+## How To Install

+Because of the nature of this repository, all tools and libraries are usually installed as a single bundle.
+However, check the documentation for each sub-project, many can be installed independently of each other if you so desire

+Usually, downloading the latest release as pre-compiled binaries from the GitHub repository is preferred.

+Otherwise, you can run `make build && sudo make install`.

+The `./build_release.sh` script can be used to generate a `.deb` file.

+Check each sub-project for dependencies.

 ## Structure

 Each directory is a separate file format.
 Directories should be named after